shlafik/eveuspro2ha/README.md

 Replace `{{ EVSE_HOST }}` with your IP, as well as `{{ EVSE_USER }}` and `{{ EVSE_PASSWORD }}`.

-Note: ttribute names are based on eveus pro v1.30.
+Note: attribute names are based on eveus pro v1.30.
 You may check full list of attributes with command:
 ```
 curl -s -u {{ EVSE_USER }}:{{ EVSE_PASSWORD }} -X POST http://{{ EVSE_HOST }}/main
 ```